How Jessica Biel’s Ass Stole Christmas (a true story)

 Ah, Christmas…what wonders it brings to mind.
 Happy children, Santa Claus, trees strung with lights, and Jessica Biel’s ass.
 The latter might be unique to me.
 Yet I shall forever associate the Yuletide season with the rump of a very young Ms. Biel.

-A very young Jessica Biel was cast to play Taylor Thomas’ girlfriend, and my beloved Sarah was cast as Biel’s best friend.
+A very young Jessica Biel was cast to play Taylor Thomas’ girlfriend, and my beloved Sarah was cast as Biel’s best friend, Sierra.
 The script, as it was written and rehearsed, called for Sarah to be in every scene with Biel.
-Sarah was cast because of her height, 5’9”, as the director wanted a running gag of Sarah towering over Taylor Thomas, intimidating him.
-In theory, it could have been funny, had the film not been a horrifically-written piece of crap intended only as a vehicle for a diminutive sitcom star.
+Sarah was cast because of her height, 5’10” (tall and very thin), as the director wanted a running gag of Sarah towering over Taylor Thomas, intimidating him.
+In theory, it could have been funny, had the film not been a steaming bowl of gibbon-shit.

-But for me, the film represented something else.
+For me, the movie represented something very important.
 Sarah was living with me, and we both looked forward to the career boost the film would likely give her.
 As I said, her role was huge – as much screen time as Biel.
 As Sarah was up in BC shooting, I’d go to bed nightly with dreams of what a great Christmas this would be, with the film opening wide, all across North America, Sarah’s face splashed all over the place, her talent finally recognized, us attending red carpet premieres, me sitting proudly on the sidelines while she does TV interviews, and tons of acting jobs to come that would finally let her bring a little money into the household.

 Okay, that last part was actually the most important.
-I’d been with her struggling actress-self for a year.
+I’d been supporting her struggling actress-ass for a year.
 A little added income would have been nice.
 We were going to build a gazebo in the backyard and rebuild the old fence surrounding my property.

 But then came the phone call.
 Through the uncontrollable crying on the other end, I tried to make out what Sarah was saying.
 “I’m cut!”